Carry On Up the Jungle: Plot

-Camp ornithologist Professor Inigo Tinkle (Frankie Howerd) tells a less-than-enraptured audience about his most recent ornithological expedition to the darkest, most barren regions of the African wilds in search for the legendary Oozlum bird, which is said to fly in ever decreasing circles until it disappears up its own rear end.
-Financing the expedition is Lady Evelyn Bagley (Joan Sims) and the team are led by the fearless (and lecherous) Bill Boosey (Sid James) and his slow-witted African guide Upsidasi (Bernard Bresslaw).
-Also on the expedition is Tinkle's idiotic assistant, Claude Chumley (Kenneth Connor) and June (Jacki Piper), Lady Bagley's beautiful but unappreciated maidservant.
-The journey does not get off to a good start, with a mad gorilla terrorising the campsite and the travellers realising they have ventured into the territory of the bloodthirsty "Noshas", a tribe of feared cannibals.
+Ornithologist Professor Inigo Tinkle tells a less-than-enraptured audience about his most recent expedition to Africa in search of the Oozlum bird, which is said to fly in ever decreasing circles until it disappears up its own rear end.
+Financing the expedition is Lady Evelyn Bagley and the team is led by the lecherous Bill Boosey and his African guide Upsidasi.
+Also on the expedition is Tinkle's assistant, Claude Chumley and June, Lady Bagley's maidservant.
+Soon after the journey starts, a gorilla terrorises the campsite, and the travellers realise they have ventured into the territory of the "Noshas", a tribe of cannibals.

-On the first night of the expedition, at dinner Lady Bagley reveals that she has embarked on the journey to find her long-lost husband and baby son who vanished twenty years ago on their delayed honeymoon, whilst out on a walk.
-Her husband is believed to have been eaten by a crocodile, but she hopes to find her baby son, Cecil's, nappy pin as something to remember him by.
-What the group do not know is that watching them from the bushes is Ug (Terry Scott), a bungling yet compassionate Tarzan-like jungle dweller that wears a loincloth and sandals.
-Ug has never before seen any other white people, especially a woman.
-The next day, June stumbles across a beautiful oasis where she saves Ug from drowning and the two begin to fall in love.
+On the first night of the expedition, Lady Bagley reveals that she is there to find her long-lost husband Walter and baby son Cecil, who vanished twenty years before on their honeymoon, whilst out on a walk, in the very vicinity the group is exploring.
+Her husband is believed to be dead, but she hopes to find Cecil's nappy pin as something to remember him by.
+Watching them from the bushes is Ug, a white jungle dweller.
+The next day, June stumbles across an oasis where she saves Ug from drowning and the two fall in love.

-That night, Ug wanders into camp and encounters Lady Bagley in her tent (mistaking it for June's tent) and she is astonished to see that Ug is wearing Cecil's nappy pin, and that Ug is in fact her lost son Cecil.
-But before they can be reunited, Ug flees in fear and Lady Bagley faints with shock.
-The next day, the travellers are kidnapped by the Noshas, but manage to bribe their way out of being cannibalised by giving the tribal witch doctor Tinkle's pocket watch.
-Tinkle however delays and promises the witch doctor that their gods will bestow a sign of thanks upon them.
+That night, Ug wanders into Lady Bagley's tent (mistaking it for June's), and she is astonished to see that Ug wears Cecil's nappy pin.
+Ug, who turns out to be Cecil, flees in fear while Lady Bagley faints with shock.
+The next day, the travellers are kidnapped by the Noshas.
 Intending rescue, Ug accidentally catapults himself into the Nosha camp and starts a fire.
-In the chaos, Ug, June and Upsidasi manage to escape but the enraged Noshas apprehend the other travellers and prepare to kill them.
+In the chaos, Ug, June and Upsidasi escape.
+However, the enraged Noshas apprehend the other travellers and prepare to kill them.